 So, those are my three life-changing takeaways from Pachinko.
 It’s a thick book but it’s a very good read.
 I got so immersed in it while on vacation that I could barely put it down and get out of the house!

-And if there’s a book that you’d love for me to read and review, let me know that too 🙂
+If there’s a book that you’d love for me to read and review, let me know 🙂

 I hope you found today’s review insightful and eye-opening and I hope you implement these lessons in your business and in your life.